 While completing your degree program, you will encounter a few exams that will need to be taken in the presence of a proctor you nominate.
 Please note, each proctored exam must be completed in order to gain credit for the appropriate course.
-Proctored exams may not be taken more than once per enrollment in each course.
+Proctored exams have limited availability and may not be taken more than once per course.
 USCI's Academic Review Board has selected three (3) to five (5) courses in each degree program to serve as proctored examinations: